colbyisme/colbyisme.github.io/_posts/projects/2017-04-01-localorange.md

   - achievement:
     title: "Opener for Let's Go!
 Festival 2023, playing for a crowd of 400+ people."
   - achievement:
-    title:  "Currently planning an east coast tour as part of a EP release."
+    title:  "Released our debut EP in Janurary."

 images:
   - image: